 Another way that the large body of the Great Dane can come in handy as a service dog is that its size and weight can help it push open doors for someone who uses a wheelchair or has mobility limitations.
 It is not only the weight of the Great Dane that is beneficial, but also its height.

 One of the most common tasks a service dog may have is retrieving objects off high shelves.
 Because of its height when standing on its hind legs, which can rival or exceed that of a human, a Great Dane can perform this valuable service more effectively than a smaller dog might be able to.

 Great Danes lean up against the people it feels closest to as a sign of affection.
 A service animal trainer can use this natural inclination of the breed to teach the dog to provide a calming touch to a handler experiencing anxiety, a post-traumatic flashback, or other symptoms of psychiatric conditions.

 Form a Physical Barrier

-A person experiencing symptoms of a psychiatric condition may need a barrier to separate them from other people when in a public area.
+A person experiencing symptoms of a psychiatric condition may need a barrier to separate them from others when in a public area.
 Great Dane service dogs can learn to form such a barrier when needed, and because they are so large, they can form a very effective one.
 Creating a barrier is another way the Great Dane's natural inclination to lean against the people it is closest to can apply to its duties as a service animal.

-How To Get a Great Dane Service Dog
+How to Get a Great Dane Service Dog

 Whether you already have a Great Dane that you would like to train as a service animal or wish to obtain one in the future, the first step to joining approved applicants is to receive a letter detailing your disability.